Walk-and-Relate: A Random-Walk-based Algorithm for Representation Learning on Sparse Knowledge Graphs: Introduction

 Specifically, we provide approaches that use random walks to efficiently and accurately estimate \emph{informative} (multi-hop) composite-relations (also called metapaths) in the KG.
 Each metapath can be effectively considered a new relation in the KG, thus augmenting the number of triplets in the KG.
 However, the difficulty in considering each metapath as a separate relation lies in the exponential size of the search space: the number of possible metapaths increases as we increase the length of the metapath.
-To settle this issue, we also provide various approaches that allow parameter sharing among the relations, thus alleviating the curse of dimensionality incurred because of the exponential search space.
-In summary, the main contributions are as follows: \begin{itemize}[leftmargin=*] \item We introduce computationally efficient and accurate approaches to use random walks to estimate \emph{informative} metapaths in the KG and use them to augment the KG triplets. \item We provide various parameter sharing approaches to tackle the curse of dimensionality induced by the exponential search space of the possible metapaths. \item We experimentally evaluate the performance of proposed framework on different knowledge graph benchmarks.
+To this end, we also provide various approaches that allow parameter sharing among the relations, thus alleviating the curse of dimensionality incurred because of the exponential search space.
+In summary, the main contributions are as follows: \begin{itemize}[leftmargin=*] \item We propose a quantitative way to measure the \emph{metapath information}, i.e., the information encoded by a metapath. \item We introduce computationally efficient and accurate approaches to use random walks to estimate \emph{informative} metapaths in the KG and use them to augment the KG triplets. \item We provide various parameter sharing approaches to tackle the curse of dimensionality induced by the exponential search space of the possible metapaths. \item We experimentally evaluate the performance of proposed framework on different knowledge graph benchmarks.
 The proposed approach outperforms the baselines. \end{itemize} The rest of the paper is organized as follows.
 We discuss the related work in Section~\ref{sec:related}, followed by the background and notation in Section~\ref{sec:notation}.
-In Section ~\ref{sec:proposed}, we describe the problem definition and the details of the proposed Walk-and-Relate method.
+In Section ~\ref{sec:proposed}, we describe the details of the proposed Walk-and-Relate method.
 We describe our evaluation methodology in Section~\ref{sec:methodology}.
 Finally, we present experimental results in Section \ref{sec:results} and conclude our discussion in Section \ref{sec:conclusion}.